 Josh was born and raised in the Lehigh Valley, and has proudly called Bethlehem his home for over ten years.
 During that time he has been practicing law at Shulman & Shabbick, and currently also serves as an Assistant Solicitor for Northampton County where he passionately gets to support the aging, children, the developmentally disabled, and those in need of mental health services.
 He has been an active participant in and supporter of the Center’s LGBT legal clinic from its inception.
 Josh is honored to serve on the Board of Directors for Bradbury-Sullivan LGBT Community Center and is committed to helping it grow and prosper.

-Jason Sizemore (Secretary), Principal, Muhlenberg Elementary School, Allentown School District (He, Him, His)
+Jason Sizemore (Secretary), Owner and Chef, Butterhead Kitchen (He, Him, His)

 Jason is serving his second year as proud board member of Bradbury-Sullivan LGBT Community Center, where he also serves as chair of the Gala Committee.
 In addition to his service at the Center, Jason is heavily involved as a volunteer at Civic Theatre of Allentown.
 Jason is proud to support the wide range of services and events that the Center offers to our community and beyond.